mwat56/sourceerror/README.md

 	- `Line`: The code line within the `File`.
 	- `Stack`: The call stack to where the error was created.

-The `ErrSource` methods `Error()` and `String()` mention another field
+The `ErrSource` type provides the methods `Error()` , `String()` and `Unwrap()` as required by the `error` interface.

-	- `Error`: The string representation of the wrapped error.

-The `ErrSource` can be used especially during development to help finding problems in the source code.
+The `ErrSource` can be very useful especially during development to help finding problems in the source code.
-In case the error call-stacks are not needed just set the `NOSTACK` flag to `true` (which will save some time an memory).
+In case the error call-stacks are not needed just set the `NOSTACK` flag to `true` (which will save some time and memory).

-Once the source code is free of avoidable errors, just set the `NODEBUG` flag to `true` without any need to change the source code otherwise.
+Once the source code is free of avoidable errors, just set the `NODEBUG` flag to `true` – without any need to change the source code otherwise.

 ## Installation

 You can use `Go` to install this package for you:

-    go get -u github.com/mwat56/sourceerror
+    go get -u github.com/mwat56/sourceerror@latest

 ## Usage

-It can be used by calling the provided constructor function:
+It can be used by calling the provided constructor function `New()`:

 	import (
-		"github.com/mwat56/sourceerror"
+		se "github.com/mwat56/sourceerror"
 	)

 	// ...

-	// if the call-stacks are not needed: sourceerror.NOSTACK = true
+	// IF the call-stacks are not needed: se.NOSTACK = true

 	// uncomment the next line when your code is production ready:
-	// sourceerror.NODEBUG = true
+	// se.NODEBUG = true

 	// ...

 	// here some error occurs:
 	err := someFunction()
 	if nil != err {
-		err = sourceerror.Wrap(err, 2)
+		err = se.New(err, 2)
 		// `err` now wraps the original `err` and points
 		// two lines up i.e. to the line where the error
 		// was encountered.